YevheniyaSolomyana/web102_projects/README.md

 Submitted by: **Yevheniya Solomyana**

-This web app: **displays 12 ways how to support Ukraine due to the war**
+This web app: **displays 12 ways how to support Ukraine due to the Russian invasion**

 Time spent: **3** hours spent in total